seanseah/seanseah.github.io/my-gadgets.md

   feature:
 ---

 If you couldn't tell by now, I like gadgets.
 Here's a collection of things I owned, reviewed and meddled with.
 I have been building computers ever since my Ivan helped me up with my first set, and have also helped friends and family with DIY-ing computers too.
 Most things i own are generally budget friendly and as much as I like tech, I am not too keen on splurging a fortune on them.

 ## Gadgets I Own

 + Guitar 1: Peavey Something ...
 + Guitar 2: A black Yamaha RG Axe that I sandpapered and spray painted metallic silver
 + Guitar 3: Slash Custom Snake Guitar is a guitar I will buy one day ...
 + Sony Ericsson Phone
-+ Samsung
++ Samsung (clamshell phone)
 + Nokia E61
 + iPod Mini 8GB
 + iPod Touch 2 (Apple Peel 520)
 + HTC Touch
 + HTC Touch 2
 + Optimus 2X
 + Blackberry 9630
 + Samsung Galaxy S3
++ HP Stream 7
++ Asus Chromebox
 + LG G Pro 2
 + Nook Color
 + Nexus 7 2012